syncfusion-content/wpf-docs/wpf/DatePicker/Setting-Value.md

 ## Restrict selecting date limit

 we can restrict the user to select a date in the specific date limit by setting the value for the [MinDate](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfDatePicker~MinDate.html) and [MaxDate](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfDatePicker~MaxDate.html) properties.
+If we assign the value for the `DateTime` property lower than `MinDate`, then `MinDate` will be the selected date.
+If we assign the value for the `DateTime` property higher than `MaxDate`, then `MaxDate` will be the selected date.

 {% tabs %}
 {% highlight xaml %}